whummer/smart-data-pipelines/api/README.md

    Point your browser to [http://localhost:10000/hystrix-dashboard](http://localhost:10000/hystrix-dashboard)

-# Launching the mirco services
+# Launching the micro services

 Currently, we have the following services:
   1. [smartobject-service](./viotualize-service-smartobject/README.md)